-With Martin Ermacora and Philipp "Phil" Waller, there will be a new red-white-red beach team to keep an eye on from the coming season when the European Championship medals are at stake in Vienna from August 2 - 6.
-The finesse-rich magicain’s apprentice Philipp and "the Austrian blocking machine" form a pairing that every beach volleyball fan will follow with excitement.
+With Martin Ermacora and Philipp "Phil" Waller, there will be a new red-white-red beach team to keep an eye on in the current season.
+The finesse-rich magicain’s apprentice Philipp and "the Austrian blocking machine" form a pairing that every beach volleyball fan should follow with excitement.
 At 2.03 meters, Martin is not only one of the tallest players on the tour, but also knows how to use this characteristic skillfully at the net.
 Not even the thumb injury he suffered at the A1 CEV BeachVolley Nations Cup Vienna 2022 could stop him from making a significant contribution to Austria's sensational semi-final spot.
-Phil, on the other hand, surprises with the balls he still fishes out and finally turns them into a point win.
-We are already excited to see how far this duo will go in Vienna 2023!
+Phil, on the other hand, surprises with the balls he still fishes out and finally turns into a point win.

 Back in 2013, the sisters began their volleyball career together.
-Despite also existing talent on the ski slope, the two decided against the family sport and started with the volleyball academy.
 They proved their impressive talent by also reaching the finals of the highest college sports level NCAA during their time at a US college.
-Their rapid rise on the big stage has also been unstoppable, most recently culminating in their first World Tour victory in the 2022 season.
+Their rapid rise on the big stage has also been unstoppable, culminating in their first World Tour victory in the 2022 season.
 At the A1 CEV BeachVolley Nations Cup Vienna 2022, the Klinger Sisters also showed that they become more and more important on the big European stage.
 Especially in front of the home crowd, the two seem even more inspired and could always increase their performances shown so far.
-We are curious to see what the sisters can reach in front of their home crowd and the unique atmosphere in the beach volleyball mecca Vienna in 2023.

-After the legendary local beach volleyball duo Clemens Doppler and Alexander Horst said goodbye to the beach volleyball stage in front of their home crowd at the last European Championships 2021 in Vienna, the all-rounder Alexander Horst wants to know it again.
-Since the 2022 season, he has formed a new beach duo with the lanky block player Julian Hörl.
+After the legendary local beach volleyball duo Clemens Doppler and Alexander Horst said goodbye to the beach volleyball stage in front of their home crowd at the European Championships 2021 in Vienna, the all-rounder Alexander Horst wants to try it again.
+Since the 2022 season, he has formed a new beach duo with block player Julian Hörl.
 After initial coordination problems, the duo has become stronger and stronger over the course of the season.
-One really noticed how the two understood each other, better from the processes, from game to game on the court and so could achieve stronger and stronger results.
-With the rapid increase of the two it is really only, so it seems, to be a question of the time, until the completely large successes can be reached.
-Maybe in Vienna 2023?
+Getting better from game to game, they could achieve stronger and stronger results.

-The extremely strong jumper Robin "Rob" Seidl at the front of the net and the equally extremely strong defensive player Moritz "Mo" Pristauz will form a new ÖVV top duo for the new season.
+The extremely strong jumper Robin "Rob" Seidl at the front of the net and the equally strong defensive player Moritz "Mo" Pristauz will form a new ÖVV top duo for the new season.
 The 1.91 m tall Mo is one of the strongest servers on the European, if not on the world stage.
 Especially the unbelievable hardness of his serves is feared by his opponents.
 His new partner is in no way inferior and is one of the best block players on the tour despite his rather small size of 1.90 m for a block player.
 By his explosive block play in front at the net, he could always annoy like the biggest names of the tour.
-We are curious to see if the new pairing can play in Vienna for the first red-white-red European Championship medal since 2019.